-"Well I wouldn't worry about him.
-Garrus is always putting in the hours.
+"Well I wouldn't worry about Garrus.
+He's always putting in the hours.
 I don't think he's ever eaten on a schedule."
-He watched Tali scoop the entrees into a plastic containers and seal them.
+Gardner watched Tali scoop the entrees into a plastic containers and seal them.
 He put on a pair of gloves and picked up a microfiber rag to wipe down the surfaces where the food had touched behind her.
-"I swear... on this ship when the cat's away, the mice work harder."
+"I swear on this ship when the cat's away, the mice work harder."

 Tali stopped in front of the refrigerator with one hand on the handle.
 "I'm sorry, I don't understand.
 Cat?"

 Tali opened the fridge and pulled open a drawer outlined with a bright yellow-and-red hashed border.
-Inside, she shifted quarian and turian foodstuffs about to make room for Garrus' dinner.
-Was he hiding from her, she wondered?
-Or just busy, as usual?
+Inside, she shifted quarian and turian foodstuffs about to make room for Garrus's dinner.
+Was he hiding from her, she wondered, or just busy?
 She reached around the open door and grabbed a marking pen someone had attached to the handle with a piece of string and scribbled on the lid of the topmost container.

-Gardner stood up and rubbed his hands clean with the rag.
+Gardner rubbed his hands clean with the rag.
 "Like you helping me with that recirculating pump yesterday.
 I mean, I know you got a crapload of work to do yourself.
 You got better things to do when you're off shift.
-You're off duty now, aren't you?"
+Like right now.
+Didn't you already punch out?"

 Tali closed the fridge door and smiled at the human.
 "I try to be a good mice like the rest of you."

 Gardner grinned back at her attempt to use the human word.
 Out of all the aliens on the ship, Tali always tried the hardest.
-"Well in my book, you're the best 'mice' on the ship, ma'am.
+"Well in my book, you're one of the best mice on the ship, ma'am.
 Thanks for your help."

-"Happy to do it," she told him.
-She looked about once more to make sure nothing had been left behind that could contaminate her crewmates before walking away.
+"Happy to do it."
+Tali looked about once more to make sure nothing had been left behind that could contaminate her crewmates before walking away.
 "Thanks for letting me use your kitchen."

 "Any time.
 See you later."

 As she neared the exit, she spotted Jacob sitting by himself at the aft table, idly picking at a tray of pasta as he scanned a datapad.
-Just like the others, he always treated with her respect.
-In spite of the fact she showed nothing but disdain for him, he fought beside her with the same dedication he showed towards everyone else.
+Just like the others, Jacob Taylor always treated with her respect.
+In spite of the fact she showed him nothing but disdain, he fought beside her with the same dedication he showed towards everyone else.
 He wore the Cerberus uniform, but what had he done to her personally to warrant such a negative reaction other than be supportive of Miranda?

-As she approached the main lift, she stopped.
-Her mind flashed back to the beginning of her journey on the New Normandy...
-Jacob had been with Shepard at Freedom's progress, and then was the first to greet her when she came aboard the ship after Haestrom.
-She still remembered bosh'tet's suggestion that she introduce herself to EDI... but even that turned out to be harmless.
+Tali stopped in front of the main lift.
+Her mind flashed back to the beginning of her journey on the New Normandy.
+Jacob was with Shepard at Freedom's progress and was the first to greet her when she came aboard the ship after Haestrom.
+She still remembered bosh'tet's suggestion that she introduce herself to EDI, but even that turned out to be harmless.
 She still didn't trust the AI completely, but just like everyone else, EDI was tolerant, helpful, and even friendly to her.

 She tapped the elevator's call button.
 Tali had always assumed Jacob was just being cruel, but that really didn't seem to be his nature.
 As she waited for the lift, she reflected on her interactions with him.
-Other than that first meeting, nothing really made an impression... compared to Garrus and Mordin, or even Thane his personality was very dry.
-But one thing did stand out in her mind about him.
+Other than that first meeting, nothing really made an impression.
+Compared to Garrus and Mordin, or even Thane, Jacob's personality was very dry.
+But one thing did stand out.